SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Parameter to configure:

-* Target device or asset: Select for which object optional HTML expressions should be evaluated.
+* Target device or group: Select for which object optional HTML expressions should be evaluated.
 See below for details.

 * HTML content: